Homemade Oreo Cookies are soft and delicious chocolate cookies with a sweet cream cheese filling!

 - 2 cups powdered sugar

 - Preheat oven to 350 degrees F°.
 In a large bowl, mix together the cake mix, eggs, and vegetable oil.
 It will form a thick dough.
 Roll dough into 2 inch balls and place onto an un-greased cookie sheet.
 Gently press down on dough to flatten slightly.
-Bake for 8-9 minutes.
+Bake for 8 to 9 minutes.
 (They wont seem done, but they are!)
 Remove from oven and let completely cool on the cookie sheet.

 FOR CREAM CHEESE FILLING